 - 1. Open the print-based target (e.g., PDF). - 2.
 In the Target Editor, select the Advanced tab. - 3.
-In the Generated TOC section, select Use TOC depth for heading levels. - 4.
-Click 🖬 to save your work.
+In the Generated TOC section, select Use TOC depth for heading levels.

 EXAMPLE The first paragraph in each topic that you create uses the h1 style (except your title page and print TOC topic), and you structure the outline TOC like this: